-Both state and federal law require community colleges to operate all programs and activities in a manner which is accessible to students with disabilities.
-Access to persons with disabilities is guaranteed by the following laws that cover digital accessibility:
+Both state and federal laws require community colleges to operate all programs and activities in a manner that is accessible to students with disabilities.
+Access to persons with disabilities is guaranteed by the following laws covering digital accessibility:

-- Section 508 of the Rehabilitation Act of 1973 - provides the actual standards to follow in creating digital technology
+- Section 508 of the Rehabilitation Act of 1973 - provides the actual standards to follow when creating digital technology

-- The Americans with Disabilities Act of 1990 (ADA), read how ADA Title II and III applies to Web Accessibility at Higher Education Institutions
+- The Americans with Disabilities Act of 1990 (ADA) - read how ADA Title II and III apply to Web Accessibility at Higher Education Institutions

 - California Government Code 11135 - sets out the non-discrimination obligation for state entities

-- Dear Colleague Letter [PDF] issued by the Department of Justice and Department of Education affirming the rights of individuals with disabilities as it pertains to the use of technology in higher education
+- Dear Colleague Letter [PDF] - issued by the Department of Justice and Department of Education affirming the rights of individuals with disabilities as it pertains to use of technology in higher education

 Accessibility vs Accommodation

 The guideline for online courses is not "reasonable accommodation" but rather "accessibility."
-That means to meet federal and state laws, all online materials need to be accessibility compliant.
+That means all courses must meet federal and state laws requiring all online materials to be accessibility compliant.

 Delivery of online instructional materials